eficode-academy/artifactory-katas/create_repository/README.md

 ## Upload some files through the UI

-1. Upload `Duck.jpg` to the first repository and `Fox.jpg` to the 2nd.
+1. Upload `duck.jpg` to the first repository and `Fox.jpg` to the 2nd.
 Remember to tick the `Deploy According To Layout` box and input the mandatory information for the gradle layout.
-(EXAMPLE: `org: volvo, module:Duck, baseRev: 1.0.0, ext: jpg`)
+(EXAMPLE: `org: volvo, module:duck, baseRev: 1.0.0, ext: jpg`)

 ## Look at them through the Native browser